AceMetrix/connect-cas/README.md

 ## Options

 Many of these options are borrowed from node's [url documentation](http://nodejs.org/api/url.html).
-You may set these options through the `.configure()` method or override them with any of the exposed methods.
+You may set global options through the `.configure()` method or override them with any of the exposed middleware.

   - `procotol` The protocol to communicate with the CAS Server.
 Defaults to 'https'.
   - `host` CAS server hostname